 Stop Buying Sh*t

 We don’t really buy stuff.
 We have nowhere to put it so we have to think each time before we buy.
-Everything we own fits into the back of our FJ Cruiser and we have a few larger items at a friend’s.
+Everything we own fits into three back packs.
 When you don’t have a house, you can’t walk out of Target with a bunch of adorable home decor items you just bought.
 It works like magic.

 I fill my cart up with everything I want and then walk around and put everything back on the shelves.
 Okay.
 Full disclosure.
 Sometimes I just leave the cart full of stuff and RUN!
 I know.
 I am terrible.